 4. MALWARE.
 Malware is software that is downloaded to your computer from you being tricked into clicking on an advertisement on a webpage or in an email.
 A lot of malware is harmless, but some is designed to steal your private information, damage or disable your computer.

-Suren, there are always risks, but don't forget the benefits.
+Sure, there are always some risks with any financial transaction, but don't forget the benefits too.
 In addition to the risks of online camera shopping you need to look at the advantages too and then decide if it's right for you.
+Here is a list of the pluses of online camera shopping.

 You're probably wondering how to buy a camera online safely.
 There are a few easy steps you can take to keep your online purchase of a camera as safe as possible.